dalitun/applications/blueprint-coreos-rundeck/README-EN.md

 ## What will you find in the repository

- Once you have cloned the github, you will find in the `bundle-trusty-joomla/` repository:
+ Once you have cloned the github, you will find in the `blueprint-coreos-rundeck/` repository:

- * `blueprint-coreos-joomla.heat.yml`: HEAT orchestration template.
+ * `blueprint-coreos-rundeck.heat.yml`: HEAT orchestration template.
 It will be use to deploy the necessary infrastructure.
  * `stack-start.sh`: Stack launching script.
 This is a small script that will save you some copy-paste.
- * `stack-get-url.sh`: Flotting IP recovery script.

 ## Start-up